Dr-ssaleh/Cardiovascular_Disease_Classification/README.md

 # Algorithms
+• KNeighbors Classifier.

-• KNeighbors Classifier • Decision Tree
+• Decision Tree.

-• Random Forest
+• Random Forest.

-• LGBM
+• LGBM.

-• Logistic
+• Logistic.

 # Tools
 •	Python and Jupyter Notebook.

 •	Numpy and Pandas for data manipulation.

 •	Matplotlib and Seaborn for plotting visualization.

 •	Sklearn for ML algorithms.